ViktorKewenig/mLLMs_Prediction/README.md

 2. **Hardware**: The use of GPUs speeds up the extraction of predictions process but is not necessary (simply change the device to "cpu" or "cuda" as appropriate).

 ### Runtime
-Depending on the hardware runtime can vary.
+Depending on hardware, runtime can vary.
 Assuming a standard CPU based desktop computer, extracting predictions with the given examples may take up to 2 hours for the larger LLaMA model.
 The expected output is a list with the label and a prediction score for each segment.
-No data analysis should not take longer than 1 hour to complete.
+No data analysis should take longer than 1 hour to complete.